Robustly decorrelating errors with mixed quantum gates: Constructing mixed quantum gates

 \subsubsection{Sparsity Constraints}

-As a practical consideration, we would also like to regularize our objective function to promote sparse weightings.
+As a practical consideration, we would also like to regularize our objective function to promote sparse weightings, resulting in MQGs composed of only a small number of individual gate implementations.
 Control electronics often have a limited amount of waveform memory, and thus it is important to be able to construct MQGs with as few constituent gates as possible.
-In many machine learning contexts, lasso regularization \cite{tibshirani1996regression} can be used to enforce sparsity in solutions.
-Rather than penalizing the $\ell_0$ norm of the solution, which is not convex, lasso regularization penalizes the $\ell_1$, which is the convex relaxation of the $\ell_0$ norm.
+In many machine learning contexts, a technique called lasso regularization \cite{tibshirani1996regression} can be used to enforce this sparsity in solutions.

+Rather than penalizing the $\ell_0$ norm of the solution, which is not convex, lasso regularization penalizes the $\ell_1$ norm, which is a convex relaxation of the $\ell_0$ norm.
 However this is insufficient for our purposes, as we already require $\weight$ to be a valid probability distribution, which constrains the $\ell_1$ norm to be equal to $1$.

-Conveniently, the problem of enforcing sparsity in such situations has been considered in \cite{NIPS2012_4504} and can be expressed via another convex program that extends Eq.~\eqref{eq:minimization}:
+The problem of enforcing sparsity in such situations has been considered in \cite{NIPS2012_4504} and can be expressed via another convex program that extends Eq.~\eqref{eq:minimization}:

-Here, $\lambda > 0$ is a tunable parameter that can be used to control the degree of sparsity in the solution.
-Increasing $\lambda$ will increase the sparsity of the solution, but will generally decrease the likelihood that the solution will be generator-exact.
+Here, $\lambda \geq 0$ is a tunable parameter that can be used to control the degree of sparsity in the solution.
+If $\lambda$ is set to zero, the inner program reduces to Eq.~\eqref{eq:minimization} and the outer minimization is redundant.
+If $\lambda$ is very large, each inner minimization problem is minimized for an MQG with a single control, and the outer minimization simply selects the control which has the error generator of smallest norm.
+While this gives a maximally sparse solution, it doesn't allow for any cancellation of coherent errors.

+In general, increasing $\lambda$ decreases the number of controls with large weights, and by removing controls with weights below a threshold probability we can increase the sparsity of the solution.
+Truncating in this way will introduce error in the generator-exactness of the solution.
+For larger $\lambda$ the required threshold probability decreases, and so the error introduced from truncation can be made smaller.
+However, larger $\lambda$ will also decrease the likelihood of the optimizer returning a generator-exact solution, and so in this way, tuning $\lambda$ allows us to trade between different sources of error when constructing sparse MQGs.
+An explicit example of the usage of this optimization constraint is given in Sec.~\ref{sub:experimental}, and shown in Fig.~\ref{fig:sparsity}, where the optimizer chooses just $10$ of $750$ controls.

 In the following sections we discuss both experimental and numerical implementations of MQGs, leveraging each of these secondary optimizations.